-• Agricultural Conservation Planning - Grants to develop and implement plans for the protection of agricultural lands under pressure of being converted to non-agricultural uses.
+Agricultural Conservation Planning - Grants to develop and implement plans for the protection of agricultural lands under pressure of being converted to non-agricultural uses.

-For the purposes of this program, agricultural land includes both cultivated and non-cultivated lands that support an agricultural use, including gathering and activities that promote healthy trees, shrubs, and perennial forbs for the cultivation of traditional foods, herbal medicine, fibers (such as basketry material), and dyes so long as such activities are led by or conducted in partnership with a a Federally recognized or non-federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission, or members thereof.
+For the purposes of this program, agricultural land includes both cultivated and non-cultivated lands that support an agricultural use, and includes gathering and activities that promote healthy trees, shrubs, and perennial forbs for the cultivation of traditional foods, herbal medicine, fibers (such as basketry material), and dyes so long as such activities are led by or conducted in partnership with a Federally recognized or non-Federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission.

-Goals
+Program Goals